 Compare your income and expenditure with business bank statements to ensure your records are correct.
 In other words, make sure your bank balance as per your records tallies with the actual bank statement.

 This will ensure any human errors are easily and quickly identified and you can be sure at year-end all the figures you send to HMRC are correct and complete.

 Join our free webinar, where a panel of accountancy experts will offer advice on getting your tax return right and what to do now to avoid stress next year.

 3. Complete your tax return as soon as you can

-If you find information is missing, you’ll be able to save the work you’ve done and come back to completing your return online once you’ve collected the information you need.
+If you realise you are missing some information that is needed to complete your Self Assessment tax return, you’ll be able to save the work you’ve done and come back to completing your return online once you’ve collected the information you need.

 And completing your tax return in good time will also mean you’ll know how much tax you owe early enough.